HaoranZhuExplorer/Report-on-COVID19-X-Ray-Classification/README.md

 Finally we try to integrate SHAP implementation into and explain the reason why it currently has some integration problems.

-The report for the above steps is at [here](https://github.com/HaoranZhuExplorer/Report-on-COVID19-X-Ray-Classification/blob/master/report.pdf/report.pdf)
+The report and results for the above steps is at [here](https://github.com/HaoranZhuExplorer/Report-on-COVID19-X-Ray-Classification/blob/master/report.pdf/report.pdf).